JoseRoca/WinFBX/docs/Strings/CRegExp Class.md

 # <a name="Remove"></a>Remove

-Returns a copy of a string with text removed using a regular expression as the search string
+Returns a copy of a string with text removed using a regular expression as the search string.

 ```
 FUNCTION Remove (BYREF cbsSourceString AS CBSTR, BYVAL bIgnoreCase AS BOOLEAN = FALSE, _